xh3210578/bee-docs/docs/installation/install.md

 ### Important Configuration Parameters

-Please consider changing the following parameters.
-See below for more info on how to change your configuration and restart your Bee service.
+Bee is a versatile piece of software with diverse use cases.
+When you start Bee for the first time, please consider changing the following configuration parameters.
+Read on for more info on how to change the configuration of your software and restart your Bee service.

 #### Full Node or Light Node